MarcusHoltz/marcusholtz.github.io/_posts/2025-04-11-tor-network-hidden-service-vanity-website-setup-with-docker.md

    docker stop $(docker ps -a | grep tor-hidden-service | awk '{print $1}') 2>/dev/null && docker rm $(docker ps -a | grep tor-hidden-service | awk '{print $1}') 2>/dev/null

    ```

+* * *

+## Additional Sources

+OPNsense has [a great tor plugin](https://docs.opnsense.org/manual/how-tos/tor.html), `os-tor`, that can do tor hidden services as well but with the OPNsense GUI.